lululutt/Beginner_Projects/README.md

 ## Final Project for 1st Python Course in SUTD
 ### 1) Simple "Cooking" Game
-- Utilizing State Machines and Object-Oriented Programming concepts to create a game for my first python module
+- Utilized State Machines & Object-Oriented Programming concepts to create a game for my first python module

 ## In Summer 2020, I managed to secure an internship with Novelship, an online marketplace for Premium Sneakers and Streetwear.
 Here, I was able to further develop my software development and data extraction skills:
 ### 2) Webscraping trials